rohankar7/rohankar7/README.md

 - 👋 Hi, I’m @rohankar7
-- 👀 I’m interested in programming and developing software projects
+- 👀 I’m interested in programming and developing softwares
-- 🌱 I’m currently a pursuing MSc Artificial Intelligence
+- 🌱 I’m currently pursuing MSc Artificial Intelligence
 - 💞️ I’m looking to collaborate on game design / development projects
-- 📫 Please feel free to contact me for collaborative projects
+- 📫 Please connect with me for collaborations
 - Thank you \\(@^_^)/

 <!---